 Once the winners are announced, take time to read the judges’ report to see what stood out for them.
 Re-read your own work – now that some time has passed, can you identify areas you’d like to change or improve?

 Now, send it somewhere else!
-Rejection is part of the writing life, but it will be your ability to pick yourself up, continue to write and submit your work – your ongoing practice and perseverence – that will eventually see your work published when others have long given up on the dream.
+Rejection is part of the writing life, but it will be your ability to pick yourself up, continue to write and submit your work – your ongoing practice and perseverance – that will eventually see your work published when others have long given up on the dream.